 The Cape Cod Rail Trail can accommodate all of the above—including strollers, wheelchairs, cyclists, walkers, runners, and even horseback riders.
 The relatively flat trail follows a former railroad right-of-way for 22 miles through the towns of Dennis, Harwich, Brewster, Orleans, Eastham, and Wellfleet and provides both a paved surface and a wide unpaved shoulder, with well-marked automobile crossings.

-Want to see whales?
-There are a number of whale watching operations in Massachusetts, departing from the North Shore, Boston, South Shore, and Cape Cod.
+See the VisitMA.com whale watching page for more than a dozen different options along the coast.
 While every trip is different, it's not uncommon to see whales (humpback, finback, minke, and more), along with other ocean dwellers, such as seals and porpoises.
-See the MassVacation.com whale watching page to search for the right trip for you.

 The Massachusetts Department of Fish and Game's Division of Marine Fisheries website can help you enjoy the Commonwealth's recreational fishing experience.
 Their site provides information on fish species profiles, where to buy bait, regulation and permit requirements, and more.
 You can also access their Massachusetts Saltwater Recreational Fishing Guide to find specific information about marine finfish regulations, an extensive listing of the state's public boat ramps (see Access Sites), bait and tackle shops, charterboat and headboat operations, lobster and crabbing information and regulations, and the best time of year for catching specific species of fish (see Saltwater Fish Availability Calendar).
 The guide also includes information about how to handle your catch and encourages use of responsible fishing practices.
 If you don't have a boat, there are opportunities for saltwater fishing from the shore—see Marine Fisheries Access Properties for details.

 All saltwater anglers aged 16 and older who wish to fish in Massachusetts (i.e., visitors and residents) are required to obtain a permit.
-Visit the Recreational Saltwater Fishing Permits web page to get a permit online or by phone, or to find out where you can visit a permit location.
+See Get a Recreational Saltwater Fishing Permit.

 BoatMa.com is the all-purpose boating site of the Massachusetts Marine Trades Association (MMTA) and includes extensive information on getting out on the water and owning and operating a boat.
-For a list of marinas in Massachusetts, you can browse USHarbors.com’s Marinas page to find photos, map locations, and a rundown of the amenities the marina offers.
-To properly dispose of boat sewage, see CZM's Massachusetts Pumpout Facilities.
+To properly dispose of boat sewage in Massachusetts, see CZM's Boat Pumpout Facilities.
 And for specific boating options, see:

-Charters - To charter a boat by the hour or the day, see the Northeast Charterboat Captain's Association Find a Charter Captain page for a comprehensive list of charter captains.
+- Charters - To charter a boat by the hour or the day, see the Northeast Charterboat Captain's Association Find a Charter Captain.

 Looking for more ideas?
 How about finding a rare Piping Plover?
 Or seeing a life-sized whale sculpted from sand?
 And there's always parasailing at sunset or visiting a historic lighthouse.
 See the links below for these and other options.